iodepo/OceanBestPractices/ingest/README.md

 It'd be a good idea to install the [AWS SAM Local](https://docs.aws.amazon.com/lambda/latest/dg/test-sam-local.html) library for local Lambda testing.

 While you can do everything you need to do in order to deploy via the AWS console, this documentation is written as though you're deploying via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).

 The OBP infrastructure leverages a 3rd party text extractor which can be found here: (<https://github.com/skylander86/lambda-text-extractor>).
 There is also a fork available at the Element 84 organization in case anything were to change with the original repository: (<https://github.com/Element84/lambda-text-extractor>).

 The OBP documentation includes enough information to deploy the entire OBP infrastructure, however, it might be worth reading through some basic [Elasticsearch](https://www.elastic.co/guide/index.html) documentation to become comfortable with the service that provides our main search and tagging indices.

 ## Indexing Documents

 #### Overview

 1. Creating the Document Index
-2. Creating the Percolater
+2. Creating the Percolator
 3. Indexing a Document
     1. Manually Index a Document
     2. Scripted Index of a Document